Mercury Rising 鳯女

 You can also co-sign a letter to President Obama here.

-Posted in John Kerry, Oil, State Department | Leave a Comment »
+Posted in John Kerry, Oil, State Department | Comments Off on Act against the Keystone XL pipeline

 The future of Venezuela